Energy-Efficient and High-Performance Data Transfers with DRL Agents: Introduction

 \section{Introduction}

-The unprecedented increase in data generated by scientific research, industrial applications, e-commerce, social networks, the Internet of Things (IoT), and emerging trends like large-scale Artificial Intelligence (AI) training workloads has created a significant demand for distributed data access, sharing, and dissemination.
-Consequently, global data traffic has surged exponentially, surpassing an annual rate of 5 zettabytes in 2023~\cite{Cisco2023}.
-To put this into perspective, this magnitude of data transfer equates to over 3 billion DVDs being shipped per day throughout the entire year over communication networks.
+\IEEEPARstart{T}{he} explosive growth of data generated by scientific research, industrial applications, e-commerce, social networks, the Internet of Things (IoT), and large-scale AI training workloads has driven global data traffic past 5 zettabytes per year as of 2023~\cite{Cisco2023}—equivalent to shipping over 3 billion DVDs daily.
+Accessing, sharing, and disseminating data at this scale in an efficient and sustainable manner remains an open challenge.